Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Diets

 8. Spinach

-Popeye may have adored spinach because it helped him build strong muscles but medical experts love it today because it can help reduce the of high cholesterol.
+Popeye may have adored spinach because it helped him build strong muscles but medical experts love it today because it can help reduce the effects of high cholesterol.
 A pigment known as lutein is found in the vegetable and has been shown to help keep artery walls free from plague build-up.

 7. Brazilian Nuts